newatoms/beta/_private/customers/stby/pitches/how-stby-began.md

 ## Action

 We write a blog post about Bas and Geke that mirrors STBY's commitment to it's participant's stories by telling their own narrative.
-We show where Bas and Geke worked and what they did before starting STBY, what we think they learned from their previous experiences, and how their personal relationship, combined experiences and personalities make them unique and equipped to do what they do.

 ## Things we could talk about

+* Where Bas and Geke worked and what they did before starting STBY, what we think they learned from their previous experiences, and how their personal relationship, combined experiences and personalities make them unique and equipped to do what they do.

+* How their experience taught them that stepping into the life of the participant, hearing his or her story, and authentically integrating the knowledge gained from this experience into the design process makes a meaningful, valuable difference in people's lives

+## Questions we have

-How did you guys (Bas and Geke) meet and how much of a role did your relationship play in the formation of your companies?
-Were there moments that one of you wanted to quit, and did the other encourage you to hang in there?
-Was it your experience at Lost Boys that set you on the trajectory from consumer research towards service design?
-What was your experience going back to university as accomplished businesspeople and how did it prepare you to create stby?
+* How did you guys (Bas and Geke) meet?
+* How much of a role did your relationship play in the formation of STBY?
+* Were there moments that one of you wanted to quit, and did the other encourage you to hang in there?
+* Was there an "aha moment" when you realized how important people's stories are in design research?

 ## What do we need from you